From Spiritual Bypassing to Embodied Spirituality

 When we connect we know that our hunger and tiredness matters.
 Our grief and joy both deserve space.
 Our body’s signals are worth organizing our lives around.

-That is not a luxury.
-That is what it means to be unapologetically, freely, alive in a body.
+It is not a luxury to respond to them.
+It is what it means to be unapologetically, freely, and truly alive in a human body.

 Want to explore what living from your authentic self feels like in your body, nervous system, and life?
 This is the heart of the work we do in the School of Sacred Somatics.
 Find out more at jayahollohan.com. ✨